 It's critical to realize that whenever you are communicating with a project stakeholder that the medium you use to communicate your message is just as important as the message itself.
 If you use the wrong medium, your message may never get through to the receiver or may be misunderstood.

-When deciding which of the communication mediums would be best for your message, you should take into consideration...
+When deciding which of the business communication media would be best for your message, you should take into consideration...

-Let's take a look at some of the different types of business communication media available to you...
+Let's take a look at some of the different types of communication medium available to you...

 Face-to-face communication is any type of verbal or non-verbal communication where you are in the same physical location as the receiver.